tpudlik/RaspAC/README.md

 ## Licensing ##

-This software, with the exception of the `leaves.css` file which I have not written, is covered by the MIT license.
+The parts of this software that I have written are covered by the MIT license.
+This excludes the following files:
+    * `leaves.css`
+    * `app.yaml`, `appengine_config.py`, `requirements.txt` and `vendor.py`,
+      which I borrowed from the [Google App Engine Flask template](https://github.com/GoogleCloudPlatform/appengine-python-flask-skeleton).
+      These are covered by the Apache license.